Updated: 2020-08-31 by

 You may also be interested in:

-Learn where North Dakota residents should go to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.
+Where to go in North Dakota to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

-Essential facts North Dakota residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.
+Essential facts about the Affordable Care Act (ACA or Obamacare) in North Dakota, including whether you must get health insurance, how much it will cost, and how you can save money.

-Six things North Dakota sole proprietors and independent contractors should know about health insurance under the Affordable Care Act (Obamacare).
+What sole proprietors and independent contractors in North Dakota should know about health insurance under the Affordable Care Act (Obamacare).